Neal5580/REACT-GRAPHQL-NODE-MYSQL-FULLSTACK-BOILERPLATE/README.md

 * GraphQL with Apollo Client & Server
 * Sequelize ORM with MySql on Node.js
 * User Authentication and Authorization
-* File Upload with Authorization to S3 Bucket
+* File Upload with Authorization to AWS S3 Bucket
 * Docker container

 ## Technology Stacks ##